Kitchen Faucet Replacement Cost

 While it doesn’t seem like much of an update, replacing the old faucet in your kitchen sink is one of those small home improvements that can make a big difference in the look and appearance of the room.
 With features available on new faucets today, it can also have a positive effect on the time you spend washing dishes at the kitchen sink.

-This Costimate deals with the most commonly used plumbing fixture in your home, the kitchen faucet.
+This Costimate deals with the most commonly used plumbing fixture in your home, the kitchen sink faucet.
 We’ll help you understand about the features in a new faucet that will affect kitchen faucet prices at major retailers like Home Depot or Lowes, as well as existing variables like your sink style that could have an impact on the faucet installation cost, whether you choose to do it yourself or hire a pro to replace the faucet.
 Like all of our cost estimates on this site, we’ll also show you what other cost comparison sites are reporting for average faucet replacement costs, and include a section where homeowners like yourself have shared their own costs for the same project in their kitchen.

 Faucet and Supplies Cost Details